STEM and Osteology Programs for the Florida Community

-Each education program is designed to engage and motivate your students through hands-on activities, guided instruction, and science exploration.
+Each education program is designed to engage and motivate your students through differentiated instruction, student-centered activities, and science exploration.
 Each program varies in length from 35-60 minutes and is limited to a maximum of 32 students per program.
 We have education programs for all grade levels and university students!

 All Education Programs: